Sulemanali511/Trivia-App-/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-install the cocoapods and add you provisioning profile and attach you mobile and run you application
+install the cocoapods and add you provisioning profile and attach you mobile and run your application